Integrating with Microsoft Azure

 You can configure an integration with the Microsoft Azure platform to allow IBM watsonx users access to data sources from Microsoft Azure.
 Before proceeding, make sure you have proper permissions.
 For example, you'll need permission in your subscription to create an application integration in Azure Active Directory.

 After you configure an integration, you'll see it under Service instances.
 You'll see a new Azure tab that lists your instances of Data Lake Storage Gen1 and SQL Database.

 Log on to your Microsoft Azure account at https://portal.azure.com.

-In Cloud Pak for Data as a Service, go to Administer > Cloud integrations and click the Azure tab.
+In IBM watsonx, go to Administration > Cloud integrations and click the Azure tab.
 Paste the subscription ID you copied in the previous step into the Subscription ID field.

-In Microsoft Azure Active Directory, under Manage, go to App registrations and click New registration.
+In Microsoft Azure Active Directory, navigate to Manage > App registrations and click New registration to register an application.
 Give it a name such as IBM integration and select the desired option for supported account types.

-Copy the Application (client) ID and the Tenant ID and paste them into the appropriate fields on the Cloud Pak for Data as a Service Integrations page, as you did with the subscription ID in step 3.
+Copy the Application (client) ID and the Tenant ID and paste them into the appropriate fields on the IBM watsonx Integrations page, as you did with the subscription ID.

-In Microsoft Azure, under Certificates & secrets, click New client secret to create a new secret.
+In Microsoft Azure, navigate to Certificates & secrets > New client secret to create a new secret.